 If a proxy server is required for connectivity to the Internet, this is configured by selecting the Proxies tab.
-If you are running sFlowTrend-Pro as a service, the proxy can be set for both the client and the server.
-When you are running as an application, then just one proxy can be set.→ menu item,
+The proxy can be set for both the client and the server.→ menu item,

 It is important to set the proxies if required.
 The server uses Internet connectivity to download the initial license and any subsequent updates (for example, if you renew the license), and the client uses the Internet to display product alerts.

 The configuration available for the proxies is as follows:

 Sets the proxy to be the same as the system default.
 Note that the system default settings are not necessarily those defined in the browser that you use: on Windows, the system default settings are those configured in→ → .